 Anyone can apply for work experience, no matter what stage of their career they’re at.
 Placements are usually aimed at those who lack experience in a particular area or want to see what a role is really like before deciding whether it’s for them.

-A work experience placement in the construction industry can last anywhere from a few days, to a few weeks or more.
+You can arrange work experience yourself or it can be arranged as a placement as part of a training course.
+It can last anywhere from a few days, to a few weeks or more.

 Generally, work experience offers a chance to shadow skilled professionals as they go about their job and assist them with day-to-day tasks.